New York Herald

 THE AMERICAN SHIP-BUILDER

-the Projector of the Australian Steamship Line.
+Reception Tendered to W.H.
+Webb, the Projector of the Australian Steamship Line.

 The following invitation was circulated among our businessmen yesterday:

-You are respectfully invited to attend a meeting of the members of the Mechanics’ Institute, for the purpose of extending a welcome to
+You are respectfully invited to attend a meeting of the members of the Mechanics?
+Institute, for the purpose of extending a welcome to The meeting will be held in the Lecture Hall of the Institute Wednesday

 Yours, very truly, A.S.
-HALLIDIE.
+HALLIDIE .

-In pursuance of this invitation a large audience assembled at the Lecture Hall of the Mechanics’ Institute last evening.
+On pursuance of this invitation a large audience assembled at the Lecture Hall of the Mechanics?
+Institute last evening.
 Among those present were Mayor Selby, Henry L. Davis, A.S.
 Hallidie, Col. W.B.
 Hyde, Charles R. Bond, J.A.
 Magagnes, Capt.
 Owens, Collector T.G.
 Phelps, H.F.
 Williams, Ccol.
 Peter Donohue, Irving M. Scott, Capt.
 C.L.
 Taylor, Mr. Dickey, Postmaster N.B.
 Stone, United States Marshal, W.G.
 Morris, J.P.
 Benjamin, David Farqhuarson, Peter Craig and Frank Eastman.
 A number of ladies were in attendance.

 Mr. A.S.
 Hallidie presided, supported on his left by Mayor Selby and the guest of the evening